 If you’re good at photography, you can generate a passive income by selling your stock photography online.
 There are countless website owners looking for great stock photos to use on their site (I subscribe to two stock photo services for this blog.)

-Once you’ve taken and edited your photos, you simply upload them to a stock photography site like Shutterstock or iStockPhoto.
+Once you’ve taken and edited your photos, you simply upload them to a stock photography site like Shutterstock.
 From there on out, every time someone purchases your photo, you’ll earn money.

 If you’re an expert on a certain topic then creating an online course and sharing your knowledge with the world can be a great way to generate a passive income.